 The K63 is a great unit for those who like to use Cherry MX switches that works very well when gaming or simply typing.

-The Logitech G613 is a good unit worth a look, be sure to read the reviews to see if it is a good fit for you.
+The Logitech G613 is a good unit worth a look at, be sure to read the reviews to see if it is a good fit for you.

 This Majestouch keyboard uses Cherry MX Blue switches and is a wireless or wired board.